 Bad Faith Insurance Claims

-Insurance companies may act in bad faith by:
+Insurance companies may act in bad faith by failing to:

-- Failing to settle a claim in a reasonable amount of time
+- Settle a claim in a reasonable amount of time

 - Recovering Damages

-After a successful bad faith lawsuit a victim may be able to recover the following:
+After a successful lawsuit, a victim may be able to recover:

 - The amount the insurance company should have paid for the initial claim

 - Punitive damages